 Table 1.
-Frequency distribution of under-research units according to level of knowledge in relation to taking care of trauma patient in two educational groups in Nursing and Midwifery Faculty of Tabriz University of Medical Sciences
+Frequency distribution of under-research units according to level of knowledge in relation to taking care of trauma patient in two educational groups in Nursing and Midwifery Faculty of Tabriz University of Medical Sciences was significantly more effective on the students' knowledge acquisition.
+This result is similar to the results of the researches in which electronic method is reported to be more effective than traditional method.

-Educational group, frequency Teach er-based Electronic
+Educational group, frequency Teach Teacher-based Electronic

 Before test After test Before test After test

 Very good - - - 1

 Good - - - 5

-Dorformanco Average - 4 - 13
+Performance Average - 4 - 13

 Performance Weak - 1 - 6

 Very weak 39 34 39 14

 Total 39 39 39 39